About Us

 Mission

-The Progressive Forum, Houston, is America’s only expressly progressive lecture series.
-It’s dedicated to enriching our democracy and culture by presenting the great minds it believes are advancing the success of the individual, our species, and life on the planet – great minds from all the fields of human endeavor, the sciences and humanities, as well as politics and public affairs.
-Our progressive viewpoint is rooted in mainstream constitutional, enlightenment, and egalitarian values that need continual affirmation.
+The Progressive Forum is dedicated to enriching our democracy and culture by presenting the great minds it believes are advancing the success of the individual, our species, and life itself—great minds from all the fields of human endeavor, the sciences and humanities, as well as business, politics, the environment, and more.
+Our progressive viewpoint is rooted in mainstream constitutional and egalitarian values that need continual affirmation.

 Staff